Particular/SmallBusinessProgram/README.md

 Many vendors have offered "single step discounts" giving organizations up to a certain size a 100% discount but then requiring them to pay full price when crossing that threshold.

-The program implements a multi-step discount model that smoothens out that transition.
+The Small Business Program implements a multi-step discount model that smoothens out that transition.
 It has been made open-source so that anyone may reuse, remix, and modify it without worry of copyright infringement.

 ## Spread the word